TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Autoscaler

 Autoscaler is a feature that automatically adjusts the number of nodes when a node group does not have enough resources available to schedule pods or when the node's utilization remains below a certain level.
 Autoscaler can be set for each node group and operates independently of each other.
 This feature is based on the cluster-autoscaler feature, an officially supported feature of the Kubernetes project.
-For more information, please visit [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
+For more information, refer to [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).

 > [Note]
-> The version of the `cluster-autoscaler` applied to Kubernetes service is `1.19.0.`
+> The version of the `cluster-autoscaler` applied to NHN Kubernetes Service (NKS) is `1.19.0.`

 #### Glossary